squirrelphp/queries/README.md

 Sometimes a complex query can make more sense, but it should be the rare exception for less than 1% of cases.

-### Use squirrel/queries-bundle and squirrel/repositories
+### Use squirrelphp/queries-bundle and squirrelphp/entities

-`squirrelphp/repositories` is a library built on top of `squirrelphp/queries` and offers easy manipulation of database tables and follows all the above guidelines. `squirrelphp/repositories-bundle` is the Symfony bundle integrating repositories into a Symfony project.
+[squirrelphp/entities](https://github.com/squirrelphp/entities) is a library built on top of `squirrelphp/queries` and offers easy manipulation of database tables and follows all the above guidelines. [squirrelphp/entities-bundle](https://github.com/squirrelphp/entities-bundle) is the Symfony bundle integrating entities and repositories into a Symfony project.

 Why don't you support X?
 Why is feature Y not included?
 -------------------------------------------------------